robdmc/consecution/README.md

 # visualize the pipeline (requires the pydot2 pakage)
 pipeline.visualize(kind='png')

-# feed the pipeline an iterable
+# feed the pipeline with an iterable
 pipeline.consume(glob.glob('./*.txt'))
 ```